robmarkcole/Useful-python/AWS/README.md

 * 1/10th the cost of relational databases
 * SQL-like queries
 * [Grafana support in enterprise](https://grafana.com/grafana/plugins/grafana-timestream-datasource)

+## Virtual Private Cloud (VPC)
+* Use Amazon Virtual Private Cloud (Amazon VPC) to create a private network for resources such as databases, cache instances, or internal services.
+* In AWS, VPC is free to use

 # IOT
 * Aws have a variety of products in their IOT ecosystem -> https://aws.amazon.com/iot/